 A recent news report in Thailand featured an interview with a 72 years old bus conductor Pranom Chartyothin, who works in a bus operated from the main Bangkok bus terminal.
 The elderly Thai woman previously worked as a cleaner but took up the job as a conductor with the Bangkok Bus company when her husband died.

-One of the employees, Darunee Kamwong, interviewed for the news report told the media that a monthly pensions available from the government of to 1,000 per month made it simply not feasible to retire.
+One of the employees, Darunee Kamwong, interviewed for the news report told the media that a monthly pension available from the government of up to ฿1,000 per month made it simply not feasible to retire.
 She said that she had no choice but to keep working.
 ‘It is tiring but we just have to keep going, there isn’t anyone to take care of me.’

 Elderly Thai woman has two jobs to support her family